railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 	user's available time will be converted to English time.

 The next element in the Toolbar is a link to :guilabel:`Preferences`.
-By clicking that link you reach a page where the current user can set a timezone and a working language:
+By clicking that link you reach a page where the current user can set their password, a timezone, a working language, and a signature:

+* The :guilabel:`Password` field gives the user the opportunity to change their own password.
+  You should take steps (perhaps written policies) to prevent users making these too trivial.

 * The :guilabel:`Language` field enables the user's working language to be changed.
 But first the system must be loaded with other languages for the user to be able to choose an alternative, which is described in the next subsection of this chapter.
+This is a mandatory field, although might initially be set as blank.

 * The :guilabel:`Timezone` setting indicates the user's location to Open ERP.
 This can be different from that of the server.
 All of the dates in the system are converted to the user's timezone automatically.

+* The :guilabel:`Signature` field gives the user a place for the signature attached to messages sent from within Open ERP.

-The :guilabel:`About` link gives information about the development of the Open ERP software.
+The :guilabel:`About` link gives information about the development of the Open ERP software and various links to other information.

 The :guilabel:`Logout` link enables you to logout and return to the original login page.
 You can then login to another database, or to the same database as another user.
 This page also gives you